-Dr Lucia Tantardini is a Teaching Associate, Affiliated Lecturer, and Research Fellow in History of Art at Cambridge University.
+Dr Lucia Tantardini is a Teaching Associate and Affiliated Lecturer in the Department of History of Art and a Fellow of Clare Hall, Cambridge University.

 Born and raised in Milan, she graduated from the University of Pavia with a degree in Art History (2001).
 She then worked for three years in the Old Master Drawings and Paintings Department at Christie’s London (2002-2004) and for another three years in the Prints and Drawings Department of the Art Institute of Chicago (2005-2007).